MOCKITO CHANGE LOG¶

 Added

-function.
+forget_invocationsfunction.
 Thanks to @maximkulkin

 This is generally useful if you already call mocks during your setup routine.

-at the end of your setup, and
+Now you could call forget_invocations at the end of your setup, and

 have a clean ‘recording’ for your actual test code.
 T.i. you don’t have